 Below is a list of key members of our research team.
 If you are interested in finding out more about the programme or specific activities feel free to make contact with specific people, or drop us a line using the generic contact form.

-Charlotte is Support Team Leader for Cawthron’s Coastal & Freshwater Group, with a focus on bids, proposals and contract management and is devoting some of her time to support the Marine Biosecurity Toolbox programme team.
+Charlotte is Cawthron’s Project Services Team Leader, with a focus on bids, proposals and contract management and devotes some of her time to support the Marine Biosecurity Toolbox programme team.

 Te Rerekohu is currently a Kaiārahi Rangahau Kaimōana at Cawthron Institute in Nelson and holds formal qualifications in Mātauranga Māori, Teaching, Marine Biology and Aquaculture.
 He is involved in several projects at Cawthron that span Shellfish and Finfish Aquaculture, Aquatic Animal Health, Biosecurity and Seafood Safety, and he believes there is a place for te reo o ngā hapū and a wider Te Ao Māori to be heard in these kaupapa.

 Juliane Chetham of Patuharakeke Te Iwi Trust Taiao/ Resource Management Unit has many years of experience working with hapū and iwi in the resource management and customary fisheries space.